KP2402/kp2402.github.io/index.md

 ## K PRASHANT

 Software Developer with proficiency in designing, developing and delivering top engineering solutions.
 Showcasing great ownership with the deliveries and maintaining valuable relationships with the shareholders.
+Served as a SME on creating the Future State Architecture that focused on transforming several legacy systems into micro-services as a scope of meeting the product goal.

 Not coming from the CSE background I took every day of my career to learn and become good in various technologies I have been given the opportunity to work on with.